Word InDesigns Out: Translating Word files to InDesign files.

 What did you do before Tellwell?

-I worked at a few print shops and publishing companies in roles ranging from customer service, design and layout and management.
+I worked at a few print shops and publishing companies in roles ranging from customer service to design and layout and management.

 If you were to publish a book, what would it be about?